 07 of 07

 Pickled garlic scapes are an easy way to keep the lightly garlicky flavor of garlic scapes around a little longer.
 This "refrigerator pickle" recipe is easy to make and keeps for weeks.
 The pickles will get more tender over time, but their flavor will stay garlicky strong.
-This is a great condiment recipe that adds flavor to grilled meats, vegetables platters, or a classic relish tray.
+This is a great condiment recipe that adds flavor to grilled meats, vegetable platters, or a classic relish tray.